Julia Brainerd Hall: Early life and education

-Julia Brainerd Hall is listed as a student in the Conservatory of Music at Oberlin College in the 1876–77 and 1877-78 catalogues.
+Julia Brainerd Hall was a student in the Conservatory of Music at Oberlin College from 1876 to 1878.
 She is listed as a second year student in the "Literary" course at Oberlin as of 1878, and graduated in the Literary course in 1881.
-The "Literary" course had replaced the "Ladies" course as of July 30, 1875.
-Such educational tracking was usual for women attending Oberlin at the time.
-One of the classes she took was chemistry, which was taught by William Kedzie in 1879-1880 for only one term prior to his unexpected death, rather than the usual two terms.
+The "Literary" course had replaced the "Ladies" course as of July 30, 1875; such educational tracking was usual for women attending Oberlin at the time.
+One of the classes she took was chemistry, which was taught by William Kedzie in 1879–1880 for only one term prior to his unexpected death, rather than the usual two terms.

-Some time before her invalid mother's death in 1885, Julia took over running the household and raising her two younger sisters, Edith May Hall (later Mrs. George H. Seymour, 1865-1937) and Louie Alice Hall (1870 - 1944).
+Some time before her invalid mother's death in 1885, Julia took over running the household and raising her two younger sisters, Edith May Hall (later Mrs. George H. Seymour, 1865–1937) and Louie Alice Hall (1870–1944).

-Aluminum
+Involvement in the Hall process

 Julia's brother Charles also attended Oberlin, matriculating in 1880 and graduating in 1885.
 Upon entering college, he approached the new professor of chemistry, Frank Fanning Jewett, to purchase some laboratory equipment.
-Charles Hall attended Jewett's chemistry course during his junior year, 1883-1884, and conducted research in Jewett's laboratory.
+Charles Hall attended Jewett's chemistry course during his junior year, 1883–1884, and conducted research in Jewett's laboratory.
 Long before he graduated, Charles had set up a laboratory in a woodshed attached to the family home at 64 East College Street in Oberlin, Ohio.

-There he researched the production of aluminum by electrolysis, ultimately obtaining a family of patents on April 2, 1889.
+There he researched the production of aluminium by electrolysis, ultimately obtaining a family of patents on April 2, 1889.
 Charles was successful in a breakthrough experiment of dissolving alumina in molten cryolite at 1000 °C on February 9, 1886, demonstrating the process for his sisters and his father the next day after Julia returned from a visit to Cleveland.
-After further experiments and the addition of aluminum fluoride, Hall was successful in preparing aluminum metal by electrolysis.
-On February 23, 1886, breaking open a clay crucible lined with graphite, he found silvery aluminum pellets inside.
+After further experiments and the addition of aluminium fluoride, Hall was successful in preparing aluminium by electrolysis.
+On February 23, 1886, breaking open a clay crucible lined with graphite, he found silvery aluminium pellets inside.
 Charles Hall took the metal to Frank Jewett for confirmation of the discovery.

-Whether Charles Martin Hall or French chemist Paul Héroult should be awarded U.S. patent rights was the subject of an important Interference proceeding, decided on October 24, 1887.
+Whether Charles Martin Hall or French chemist Paul Héroult should be awarded U.S. patent rights was the subject of an interference proceeding, decided on October 24, 1887.
 While Héroult had filed his U.S. patent application a few months earlier than Hall, the patent examiner concluded that Hall had discovered the process before Héroult applied for the patent in April 1886.
 The witnesses for Hall were Charles Hall, Heman Hall, Frank Jewett, another professor, and Julia.
 Julia testified before the patent examiner that her brother had demonstrated the process successfully in front of her.
-She had also prepared an account of the History of C. M. Hall's aluminum invention "relying on my memory alone", which was not included in the official U S. record of the patent interference proceedings.
+She had also prepared an account of the History of C.M.
+Hall's aluminium invention "relying on my memory alone", which was not included in the official U S. record of the patent interference proceedings.
 Two postmarked letters from Charles Hall to his brother George that described the invention in detail were included as important evidence establishing the timing of Hall's discovery.